Rules And Procedures

 b.
 Limited Mileage Bobtail

-National Championship – BOS Winners from Working Class Combo, Working Class Bobtail, Limited Mileage Combo, and Limited Mileage Bobtail for each Pride & Polish event leading up to the National Championship will qualify to compete.
+National Championship – Best of Show Winners from Working Class Combo, Working Class Bobtail, Limited Mileage Combo, Limited Mileage Bobtail, Builder’s Combo, and Builder’s Bobtail for each Pride & Polish event leading up to the National Championship will qualify to compete.
 A letter of invitation will be mailed prior to the Championship event.

 1. Once trucks are parked in the show lot, no electric buffers may be used – Only hand polishing is allowed.